IlhaanHasssan/tech264-cloud-linux/scripting/README.md

 python <file_name> arg1 arg2
 ```

+#### Summary
+ - sys.argv is a list that contains the name of the script and any arguments you pass to it.
+- Indexing: sys.argv[0] is always the script name, and subsequent indices contain the arguments.
+- This allows your script to take input from the command line, making it more flexible and interactive!

 ## Writing our first script:📜
 - Always test your commands manually first.
 - `nano provision.sh` - to create a new file called provision.sh